john-cd/rust_howto/bk/drafts/categories/development-tools_ffi/lua.md

 Interfacing with Lua from Rust is typically done using the Lua C API, and there are several Rust crates that provide bindings to it.

-## Lua Bindings
+## Lua Bindings {#skip1}

-rlua: A safe and high-level binding to Lua.
+- `rlua`: A safe and high-level binding to Lua.
 It's a popular choice.
-mlua: Another good option for Lua bindings.
+- `mlua`: Another good option for Lua bindings.
 It focuses on being lightweight and efficient.
-lua53: Direct, lower-level bindings to Lua 5.3.
+- `lua53`: Direct, lower-level bindings to Lua 5.3.
 If you need very fine-grained control or are working with a specific Lua version, this might be an option.
 However, `rlua` or `mlua` are usually preferred for ease of use.

-## Communication/Data Marshaling
+## Communication/Data Marshaling  {#skip2}

-(The Lua binding crates usually handle data marshaling between Rust and Lua types.
-You won't typically need separate serialization crates like [serde][p-serde] in the same way as with some other FFI scenarios.)
+The Lua binding crates usually handle data marshaling between Rust and Lua types.
+You won't typically need separate serialization crates like [serde][p-serde] in the same way as with some other FFI scenarios.

-## Build Tools
+## Build Tools {#skip3}

-cargo: For building your Rust code.
+`cargo` for building your Rust code.

-## Key Concepts
+## Key Concepts {#skip4}

 Lua State: You'll work with a Lua state in your Rust code to interact with the Lua interpreter.
 Calling Lua Functions from Rust: The binding crates provide ways to call Lua functions from Rust.